-Moses would have had a confusing time of it in southern Utah.
+Moses would have had a confusing time in southern Utah.
 Not only is every bush burning, but every rock and cliff face is on fire.
 The divine voice is everywhere in this extraordinary place.
-Moses’ question, ‘Who are you?’ would have had a thousand answers echoing off the canyon walls.
+Moses’ question, “Who are you?” would have had a thousand answers echoing off the canyon walls.

 Perhaps God was trying for scale.
 The God of the Old Testament seems undecided about his methods.
 Tyranny?
 Accessibility?
-This approach to Moses conveniently combined the two, laying an enormous burden on him from a lowly bush.
+This approach to Moses combined the two, laying an enormous burden on him from a lowly bush..

 Then came Leviticus, an entire compendium of laws, 247 of them.
 Not content with that, various parts of the Old Testament added another 366 rules.
-Jesus handily reduced all this to two, but everyone completely ignored that part, because then Christianity began its own list, building on the earlier ones.
+Jesus reduced all this to two.
+But everyone ignored that part, because then Christianity began its own list, building on the earlier ones.

 Some of those roles — mother, sister, friend — made life worth living, even with their inevitable ups and downs.
 Some — daughter, good girl, caretaker — weighed heavily.
-Caretaker took over my life once my youngest sister was born, when I was ten, and my mother went to bed, loving, lost, depressed.
-It was the hardest of the roles to bear, and, since I defined myself by it, the hardest to allow myself to release.
+Caretaker took over my life once my youngest sister was born, when I was ten, and my mother went to bed, lost and depressed.
+It was the hardest of the roles to bear.
+And, since I defined myself by it, the hardest to allow myself to release.

 Like God, we answer, ‘I am who I am.’
 I am simply me.
 And now, after all this time, that is enough.